bioinfo-pf-curie/mpiSORT/docs/README.md

 For example, to sort a 1.3TB SAM file (such as the [NA24631](ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/NHGRI_Illumina300X_Chinesetrio_novoalign_bams/) from [GIAB](https://github.com/genome-in-a-bottle/about_GIAB) which is a 300X Whole Genome (2x150-base) paired reads that we aligned with [mpiBWA](https://github.com/bioinfo-pf-curie/mpiBWA)), 1.7 TB of memory are required and splitted over 512 MPI workers (i.e. cores) that corresponds to makes 3.3 Gb of memory per core.

 NA24631 sample is available here: ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/NHGRI_Illumina300X_Chinesetrio_novoalign_bams

+To reduce further the memory pressure you can sort the chromosome individually.
+In this case produce one SAM file by chromosome (for instance with mpiBWAByChr) and pass it with the option -u to mpiSORT.
+The total memory needed in this case is around 2.5 the individual SAM size.
+This method is also better for cluster jobs distribution.

 ### Cpu